 KBZ Bank is committed to the highest standards of corporate governance.
 As such, increasing transparency and accountability in all aspects of our business and operations has been a strong focus of our ongoing transformation.

 In 2020, we were honoured to recognised amongst the top 10 most well-governed and transparent companies in Myanmar (out of 260 companies), ranking 7th for the 2020 Pwint Thit Sa/ Transparency in Myanmar Enterprises (TiME) assessment, with us securing the the second highest score for Corporate Governance disclosure.

 With more transparent disclosures, we were recognized as a Rising Star in Corporate Governance (banking sector) Myanmar 2021 by World Business Outlook Awards 2021.

 Our Corporate Governance Framework sets out the system of rules, practices and processes by which the Bank is governed.

-This framework complies with the policies and procedures of the Central Bank of Myanmar (“CBM”) under the Financial Institution Law (FI Law), the Myanmar Companies Law 2017 (“MCL 2017”), KBZ Bank’s policies, and the Basel Committee Guidelines on Corporate Governance Principles for Banks.
+This framework complies with the instructions, directives, policies and procedures of the Central Bank of Myanmar (“CBM”), the Financial Institution Law (“FI Law”), the Myanmar Companies Law 2017 (“MCL 2017”), KBZ Bank’s policies, and the Basel Committee Guidelines on Corporate Governance Principles for Banks.